 Patient characteristics

 Medical records of 130 consecutive patients and their FFPE were retrieved for analysis.
 Patients’ clinicopathologic data including age, gender, primary tumor site, histological grade, treatment and survival are shown in Table 2.
-With a median follow-up of 71.2 mo (range 0.5-157), 51 patients (39.2%) experienced disease recurrence while 45 patients (34.6%) died.
-The 5-year OS and DFS rate was 73.9% and 61.6% respectively.
+With a median follow-up of 71.2 mo (range 0.5-157), 51 patients (39.2%) experienced disease recurrence and 45 patients (34.6%) died.
+The 5-year OS and DFS rate was 73.9% and 61.6%, respectively.

 The frequency of TYMS polymorphisms involving G>C SNP and LOH are presented in Table 3.
-Significant associations were found among patients’ tumor characteristics and polymorphisms as shown in Table 4.
+Significant associations were found among patients’ tumor characteristics and polymorphisms, as shown in Table 4.

 Univariate survival analysis

 Univariate Cox regression analysis of TYMS polymorphisms, mKRAS and mBRAF, LOH and selected clinicopathological patients’ characteristics are shown in Table 5.
-Univariate analysis indicated a trend for a better DFS and OS in the group of 5’ UTR polymorphisms with medium expression profile (group B), while ins/LOH polymorphism of the 3’ UTR were associated with a trend for worse DFS and OS.
-The analysis of mKRAS showed no significant effect on survival whereas BRAF V600E mutation was associated with increased risk of death.
-Clinical variables, close to statistical significance, were age (< 65 years old vs ≥ 65 years old), primary site (rectal vs colon), histological grade (III-IV vs I-II) and stage (III vs Ι and II).
+Univariate analysis indicated a trend for a better DFS and OS in the group of 5’ UTR polymorphisms with medium expression profile (group B), while ins/LOH polymorphism of the 3’ UTR was associated with worse DFS and OS.
+The analysis of mKRAS showed no significant effect on survival whereas the BRAF V600E mutation was associated with increased risk of death.
+Clinical variables close to statistical significance were age (< 65 years old vs ≥ 65 years old), primary site (rectal vs colon), histological grade (III-IV vs I-II) and stage (III vs Ι and II).

 Multivariate survival analysis

 Results of the multivariate analysis including TYMS polymorphisms, mBRAF and selected clinicopathological characteristics are shown in Table 6.
-From the 5’ UTR polymorphisms, the group A (2RG/2RG, 2RG/3RC, 3RC/3RC) and group C (3RG/3RG, 3RG/LOH, 3RG/3RC) were associated with higher risk for disease recurrence and death as compared to group B (2RG/3RG, 2RG/LOH and 3RC/LOH).
-Similarly, group B of 3’ UTR polymorphism (ins/LOH) was associated with increased risk of relapse and death as compared to group A.
+From the 5’ UTR polymorphisms, group A (2RG/2RG, 2RG/3RC, 3RC/3RC) and group C (3RG/3RG, 3RG/LOH, 3RG/3RC) were associated with higher risk for disease recurrence and death compared to group B (2RG/3RG, 2RG/LOH and 3RC/LOH).
+Similarly, group B of the 3’ UTR polymorphism (ins/LOH) was associated with increased risk of relapse and death compared to group A.

 Kaplan-Meier curves for DFS and OS according to TYMS 3’ UTR and 5’ UTR polymorphisms groups are shown in Figure 1.
-Stage III increased independently the risk for relapse while the BRAF mutation increased independently the risk for death.
+Stage III independently increased the risk of relapse, while the BRAF mutation independently increased the risk of death.
 Kaplan-Meier curves for OS according to mBRAF are shown in Figure 2.

 DISCUSSION

-This is a retrospective study of 130 patients with CRC treated with surgery and adjuvant chemotherapy, studying for the first time the correlation of TYMS polymorphisms, LOH, mKRAS and mBRAF with survival outcomes.
-We report that the 3’ UTR and 5’ UTR TYMS polymorphisms were independent factors associated with risk of disease relapse and death.
-In particular, ins/LOH increased risk of disease relapse and death, while the group of 5’ UTR polymorphisms containing 2RG/3RG, 2RG/LOH and 3RC/LOH decreased the risk of disease relapse and death.
-The study of mKRAS pointed out that it did not associate with disease relapse or related death, while the mBRAF increased independently the risk of death.
+This is a retrospective study of 130 CRC patients treated with surgery and adjuvant chemotherapy, studying for the first time the correlation of TYMS polymorphisms, LOH, mKRAS and mBRAF with survival outcomes.
+We report that polymorphisms in the 3’ UTR and 5’ UTR of TYMS were independent factors associated with risk of disease relapse and death.
+In particular, ins/LOH increased the risk of disease relapse and death, while the group of 5’ UTR polymorphisms containing 2RG/3RG, 2RG/LOH and 3RC/LOH decreased the risk of disease relapse and death.
+The study of mKRAS pointed out that it was not associated with disease relapse or related death, while the mBRAF independently increased the risk of death.